chrkau/christiankaula.com/content/projects/2011-08-03-studi-tools-de.md

 Future plans (of which I have many) include rewriting the backend to use a NoSQL data store.
 Right now it caches the scraped data as serialized chunks of data in a SQLite database which works but feels a bit too much for the job.
 So I was playing with the idea of giving [LevelDB](http://code.google.com/p/leveldb/) a shot.
 LevelDB seems to be the NoSQL equivalent to SQLite and should simplify storing the JSON data a bit.
 We will see how that turns out.

+**Update 2012-11-07**

+My uni decided to put the schedule and room information behind a login so I my scripts can no longer access those.
+As such the project is pretty much dead.
+This is especially sad since the tools the uni offers are - let's say lacking.